 Update to credit analysis

 Summary

-We assign Aa2 stable/P-1 deposit ratings to Banque Cantonale Vaudoise (BCV).
-We also assign an a2 Baseline Credit Assessment (BCA), an a2 Adjusted BCA and an A1(cr)/P-1(cr) Counterparty Risk Rating (CRR).
+We assign Aa2(stable)/P-1 deposit ratings to Banque Cantonale Vaudoise (BCV).
+We also assign an a2 Baseline Credit Assessment (BCA), an a2 Adjusted BCA and A1(cr)/P-1(cr) Counterparty Risk Ratings (CRRs).